How to protect your capital in the event of a divorce

 SOS bank account emptied

 The problem comes, of course, when one spouse empties the joint account one day and then delivers the subpoena for the divorce the next.
 And when there is a liquidation and distribution of the joint assets further down the line, it is always the date of the subpoena or deposit of the application that applies to all settlements.
+Thankfully, you can prevent the money from disappearing.
+Although both spouses may empty any joint accounts, they must always manage the joint assets in the best interests of the family.

 If one of the spouses empties all the accounts, that may well not be in the family's interests.
 In that case, this spouse must demonstrate that the money has been used in the family’s interests.